fzoric8/flir_camera_driver/README.md

 ### Spinnaker Camera Driver
 The camera driver supports USB3 and GIGE cameras are planned.
 Note thats support for FireWire cameras is dropped in this SDK.
 The driver has been tested with a Blackfly S and Chameleon 3 camera.
 Differences between cameras requires that each camera model needs a customized interface class.
 If your camera type is not included, consider contributing the interface by referring to the section bellow.

+### Installation of Spinnaker

+To install Spinnaker SDK please download correct version from the following [link](https://flir.app.boxcn.net/v/SpinnakerSDK/folder/68522911814).

+After downloading Spinnaker, install it using provided script with `sudo` command.

 ##### Contributing
 Due to differences in parameter naming the configuration is separated from the main library. `camera.cpp` contains the base class `Camera` which can be extended to accommodate different cameras.
 The base class is based on BlackFly S and `cm3.cpp` extends it adding support for Chameleon3.
 To add a camera create a new derived class of `Camera` and add the model name to the check in `SpinnakerCamera::connect`.